 Garnish with cilantro

-The absolute best way to eat dal is to mix it with white rice.
+The absolute best way to eat dal is to mix it with white rice or jeera rice.
 Top with a generous swirl of ghee and serve hot.

 Jeera rice is an undemanding way to embellish rice and dress it up for occasions or parties.
 Use basmati rice.
 Just sauté it in cumin seeds tempered in ghee and proceed to cook the rice the way you do regularly.
 The cumin flavor picks up as the rice cooks and you end up with a good looking, lightly accented rice with a light brown, golden sheen.
 The recipe below is for stovetop cooking of rice.
 Feel free to use a rice cooker, Instant Pot or any method of cooking rice of your choice.

 2 tbsp ghee or butter (salted or unsalted)